- Side Effects

 There is no information regarding the presence of aflibercept in human milk, the effects of the drug on the breastfed infant, or the effects of the drug on milk production/excretion.
 Because many drugs are excreted in human milk, and because the potential for absorption and harm to infant growth and development exists, Eylea is not recommended during breastfeeding.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Eylea and any potential adverse effects on the breastfed child from Eylea.

-Females of reproductive potential are advised to use effective contraception prior to the initial dose, during treatment, and for at least 3 months after the last intravitreal injection of Eylea.
+Females of reproductive potential are advised to use effective contraception before the initial dose, during treatment, and for at least 3 months after the last intravitreal injection of Eylea.

 There are no data regarding the effects of Eylea on human fertility.